Shadows (2007 film): Awards

-Trailers

 Soundtrack

 The music was composed by Ryan Shore.

 Critical reception

 The film has premiered at several international film festivals, the first being the Toronto International Film Festival.
 The film was well received with one of the festival's film critics calling it "Manchevski’s most ambitious film to date".
 Other critics, such as Patrick McGavin of Screen Daily, called it “ambitious and capably mounted […] (Manchevski) retains a very fine eye for composition, aided by the sensuous, beautiful work of Italian cinematographer Fabio Cianchetti.
 The movie's standout quality is the sexy, revealing work of the vibrant, highly alluring young actress Vesna Stanojevska, a professional musician making her film debut.
 She injects the film with an erotic intensity”.

 Rotten Tomatoes gave Shadows an average score of 60%, and an audience review of 58%.
 It had mixed reviews as a "respectable enough ghost story.." although, it was "bogged down with cliches".